anom-tmu/cmt-attention/README.md

 ![alt text](https://github.com/anom-tmu/cmt-attention/blob/main/pic_graph.jpg)

-## 3. Macroscopic Level: Cognitive Ability
+### 3. Macroscopic Level: Cognitive Ability

 The direction of attention usually is focused on the object and the tip of the chopsticks.
 The movement of the chopstick tip also follows the person's attention.
-We utilized Tobii Pro Glasses 3 to get attention on the image plane [48].
-This intelligent eyeglass gives us information about the attention location from a red circle in the image area.
+The Tobii Pro Glasses 3 gives us information about the attention location from a red circle in the image area.
 The location of the center of attention can fastly change according to the movement of the eyes.
 We also put blue markers on both tips of the chopsticks to determine the location of the chopstick tips in the image coordinate.

 ![alt text](https://github.com/anom-tmu/cmt-attention/blob/main/pic_eye_tracking.jpg)